Portrait of Alexander Bryce (in the possession of a descendent)

 Around 1809 Alexander appears to have taken over the business although he dealt in wine and spirits rather than the exporting of goods.
 It is worth noting that in 1807 the Abolition of Slave Trade Act was passed which, although it did not abolish slavery, certainly impacted on businesses using enslaved people and may well have altered the nature of the business in which Alexander was employed.
 There can be no doubt that the sugar and rum passing through Glasgow at this time had roots in slavery in the West Indies.

 In the years following their marriage Alexander and Henrietta had number of children, Henrietta was born in 1808, James in 1810, Elizabeth in 1818, Ann around 1820 and Ellen in 1823.
 The business, based at 42 St Andrew’s Square in Central Glasgow clearly thrived.
-Alexander became part of the merchant community that was such a feature of the city at the time.
+Alexander was active in the merchant community that was such a feature of the city at the time.

 He was an active member of the Glasgow Galloway Brotherly Society, a charitable trust founded in 1791 with the purpose of assisting the families of men from Galloway who were working in Glasgow.
 Alexander clearly had a sense of his lowland roots, the Society dealt with an area ‘comprehending the Stewartry of Kirkcudbright and the Shire of Wigtown’ this was the territory from which he had come.
 He was President of the Society three times 1835-36, 1836-37 and 1845-46; John Webster who was president 1867-8 was almost certainly his son-in-law and Baillie James McLennan President 1886-7 was closely related to him by marriage and had a deep relationship with his business.